top of page

 Is to bring professional shared emergency robotic services to Ohio communities.
 We allow your team to focus on the task at hand while AFRS takes care of the emergency robotic operations.

-By leveraging shared emergency robotic services, your community safety leaders simply call a phone number VS that of navigating the complex regulatory, insurance, liability concerns, and excessive costs associated with operating an internal drone program.
+By leveraging AFRS, your community safety teams simply dial a phone number VS that of maintaining specialized insurance, regulatory compliance, aircraft maintenance, and costs associated with staffing, training, and regulatory fines.

 Certified Public Safety